mhackermsft/BlazorAIChat/readme.md

   "AzureOpenAIEmbedding": {
     "Model": ""
   },
-  "RequireEasyAuth": false,
+  "RequireEasyAuth": true,
   "SystemMessage" : "You are a helpful AI assistant.
-Respond in a friendly and professional tone."
+Respond in a friendly and professional tone.", "ConnectionStrings": {
+    "CosmosDB": ""
+  },
+  "CosmosDB":
+  {
+    "DatabaseName": "",
+    "Username": "",
+    "Password": ""
+  }
   ```

 - **AzureOpenAIChatCompletion Configuration**: